 My modified sewing instructions are to place the cut pieces with the right sides together, then pin and stitch the long sides, then turn right sides out and press.
 Serge, the raw edges, then press over to form a casing for elastic or hair ties.
 If you would like to use hair ties, then insert the ties in the casing, next pin the casing over, then stitch casing being careful not to sew through the hair tie.

 That is it, and this mask is ready to wear.
 However, in the final analysis, we did not think this mask fit well, and it pulled on our ears.
 In addition, it has not nose clip, and the shape and design are not conforming to the shape of a face.
 This design is the least comfortable to sum it up, and it would be difficult to modify to add a filter or another layer of fabric.

 You might also enjoy these posts:

 Sometimes we all need a little inspiration for easy meals and recipes.
-I put together some recipes I think you will like.
-If you like easy everyday recipes then you might enjoy my favorite recipes delivered straight to your inbox click HERE.
+So I put together some recipes I think you will like.
+If you like easy everyday recipes, then you might enjoy my favorite recipes delivered straight to your inbox click HERE.